November 15-17, 2019 Whitbourne Woodcutting Trip (36 Photos)

 14.

-13. That evening we relaxed in the cabin and enjoyed an awesome BBQ steak supper.
+13. That evening we relaxed in the cabin and enjoyed an awesome barbeque steak supper.

-12. Sunday after a quick breakfast we were back at it aiming to fall and haul as much firewood as possible before days end.
-Justin who had to go back to town overnight arrived bright and early coffees in hand to help out once again.
+12. Sunday morning after a quick breakfast we were back at it aiming to fall and get as much firewood as possible out before days end.
+Justin had to go back to town overnight but arrived back at the cabin bright and early with coffees in hand.

-11. My Sthil 250 continued to work great, using the Husky pre-mix fuel definitely makes both saws run a lot better as its made from high test fuel.
-The best part is its stable for up to 3 years once open so it wont quickly go bad in the container or in the equipment which is great for machines that are not used often.
+11. My Sthil 250 continued to work great, using the Husky pre-mix fuel definitely made both saws run a lot better as it's made from high test fuel.
+The best part is its stable for up to 3 years once open.
+For our crowd who don't use saws often this is a great feature as it won't go bad in the tank clogging the fuel system or carburetor.

 10.